Malta's Residential Property Market Analysis 2026

 Moreover, to address another source of vacant properties, the government recently reduced from 10 years to 3 years the period after which an inherited property in dispute can be sold, provided that most (but not all) heirs agree on the sale price.

 To further encourage the use of vacant properties, the government reduced the stamp duty on transfers of properties within an urban conservation area from 5% to 2.5% in 2016.
-Also, transfers of restored properties within an urban conservation area will now have a lower final withholding tax, reduced from 8% to 5%.
+Also, transfers of restored properties within an urban conservation area now have a lower final withholding tax, reduced from 8% to 5%.
 In 2017, the government also lowered the stamp duty on properties acquired in Gozo from 5% to 2%.

 Yet according to others, vacant properties don't pose a serious problem.
-This is the view of Malta Developers' Association president Sandro Chetcuti.
+This was the view of former Malta Developers' Association president Sandro Chetcuti.
 "Just drop this about vacant properties," said Chetcuti.
 "There is no problem with this.
 There are around 55,000 properties and more than half of these are second homes or summer residences, while half of the remainder are either dilapidated or being fought over by heirs.
 The rest are on the market, but they are simply overpriced and cannot sell."

 In 2018, the Housing Authority introduced the Skeme Nikru Biex Nassistu program, encouraging private owners of one, two, or three-bedroom properties at least 30 years old that have been vacant for a year or more to enter into a lease agreement with the Authority for ten years.